Salinn/travel-receipts/README.md

 This is an example of how the [react collapsible table](https://github.com/massmutual/react-collapsing-table) works with redux and customizable components

 ## Table of contents
+- Setup
+- Changing React Collapsing Table
 - Props for table

+## Setup
+Open up a terminal and clone the repo by running `git clone https://github.com/Salinn/travel-receipts.git`

+Inside of the project you can run `npm i && npm start` to install the dependencies and start the app.

+## Changing React Collapsing Table
+If you want to add a feature or think you found a bug and want to try testing it you can do it pretty easily.
+First follow the instructions on contributing to the [React Collapsing Table](https://github.com/massmutual/react-collapsing-table).
+This will set up a local React Collapsing Table with the dependcies installed, the React Collapsing Table linked via npm and the linked version of the Table running.
+With a local copy running you can then remove the `react-collapsing-table` from the package.json and run `npm link react-collapsing-table` in this folder to finalize the connection to the local React Collapsing Table.
+Now you should be able to update the react collapsing table and see changes on your local machine.

 ## Props for table
 When we are creating the table it needs to receive columns and rows